-Zuzana Burivalova is a bioacoustics researcher studying soundscapes to help understand the effects of conservation.
-Her work on tropical forests was recognized in 2021 as the Driving Global Impact award recipient.
+Zuzana Burivalova stands out as a pioneering bioacoustics researcher who harnesses soundscapes to gauge the impacts and success of conservation efforts.
+Her groundbreaking work in tropical forests earned her the prestigious Driving Global Impact Award in 2021.

-Beginning at Oxford University with a bachelor's degree in Biological Sciences, Burivalova has dedicated her life to studying nature.
-She received a master's degree in Environmental Science from the University of Geneva and a Ph.D. in Tropical Forest Conservation and Ecology from the Swiss Federal Institute of Technology in Zürich.
+Burivalova's passion for Nature took root at Oxford University, where she procured her bachelor's degree in Biological Sciences.
+She furthered her academic pursuits with a master's in Environmental Science from the University of Geneva.
+Subsequently, she was awarded a PhD in Tropical Forest Conservation and Ecology from the Swiss Federal Institute of Technology in Zürich.

-Her research has taken her to the tropical jungles of Madagascar, Papua New Guinea, and Borneo.
-In the summer of 2021, Burivalova led the first official bioacoustic workshop in the Guinea Coastal Forests and Mangroves bioregion in Gabon.
+Her research expeditions have whisked her away to the lush jungles of Madagascar, Papua New Guinea, and Borneo.
+In 2021, she spearheaded the inaugural bioacoustic workshop in Gabon's Guinea Coastal Forests and Mangroves Bioregion.

-Burivalova also works with the Department of Forest & Wildlife Ecology, The Nelson Institute for Environmental Studies, the Center for Sustainability and the Global Environment (SAGE), and Mongabay.
-Her efforts showcase that nature conservation works and helps keep wild places music to our ears.
+In addition to her primary work, Burivalova collaborates with institutions like the Department of Forest & Wildlife Ecology, The Nelson Institute for Environmental Studies, the Center for Sustainability and the Global Environment (SAGE), and Mongabay.
+Through her endeavors, she emphatically underscores that nature conservation not only preserves our environment but also keeps the symphony of the wild alive.